 In this case a lighter installation can already give excellent results as the picture free of QRM displayed at left demonstrates with a SSTV image received from MIR on 145.985 MHz FM by Kevin D. Kinkade, KE6BLQ.

 The ultimate DX, the EME traffic

 EME stands for Earth-Moon-Earth and in this very special activity the Moon can be used as a passive reflector !
 This traffic is sometimes considered as an achievement by some amateurs who called this activity the "ultimate DX" as this kind of traffic requests usually very directional aerials using several tens of elements repeated from two to a dozen times and which inclination above the horizon is sometimes controlled by computer (Altazimutal mode).
-At microwaves (1-47 GHz) some advanced amateurs do not hesitate to use dish antennas like G4CCH's home-made installation displayed below right.
+At microwaves (1-47 GHz) some advanced amateurs do not hesitate to use dish antennas like G4CCH, VK3UM or F2TU's home-maded installations displayed below.

 Up to date the most powerful station is W5UN, living in Texas, who works in all frequencies between 144 MHz and 24 GHz and who is even able to capture QRP-like stations using powers under 100 W. In this very exciting mode there is only one simple thing, the procedure : you send your message to the Moon with the hope that it will be heard some hundreds or thousands kilometers away by your correspondent who can be G4CCH, whose dish is display at right !

 But behind this simple action, the performance is far to be so simple.
 A few examples.
 First the Moon must be very low above the horizon in order to reach a DX station.
 So 5° is a good elevation but as the Moon moves in the sky, its position above the horizon shift a few degrees and thus force you to steer your beam each day to other coordinates.
 Therefore computer assisted aerials fixed on altazimutal mounts are very appreciated.
 But other problems are to come.